sg-crest A Singapore Government Agency Website

 As with any workplace setting, feedback is necessary for continuous improvement.
 Through channels like stay interviews, managers understand what employees wish for the company to do better in terms of inclusivity.

 For instance, an employee may propose more flexible workplace arrangements instead of the traditional office hour policy to support work-life balance.
-In other cases, a group of employees may wish for the company to do more to address climate change, citing companies like Patagonia who have been playing their part.
+In other cases, a group of employees may wish for the company to do more to address climate change, citing companies like Patagonia that have been playing their part.

 This provides leaders with a clearer idea of the areas they need to work on by, for example, implementing suitable workplace policies or realigning their business values to the needs of society today.